Skull base surgery is used to treat sinus and skull base tumors as well as other abnormalities near the bottom of the skull, including the following:

 - An emphasis on quality of life: In addition to addressing your surgical and medical needs, the multidisciplinary team at the Rush Center for Skull Base and Pituitary Surgery ensures you get the physical therapy, speech therapy, nutrition services and other supportive care you need to have the best quality of life possible.

-- Nationally ranked programs: Rush's ENT, and neurology and neurosurgery programs are ranked among the best in the nation by U.S. News & World Report.
+- Nationally ranked programs: Rush's neurology and neurosurgery programs are ranked among the best in the nation by U.S. News & World Report.